Škoda Auto: Growth strategy

 In the same year, the company started production of the new Rapid model in Pune, India (October 2011), and launched the Škoda Citigo at Volkswagen's Bratislava plant (November 2011).
 In 2012, Škoda introduced two new mass production models.
 The European version of the Rapid premiered at the Paris Motor Show.
 This car was a successor to the first-generation Octavia in terms of its price bracket.
 The second model was the third-generation Octavia, which premiered in December 2012.
 In the same month, local production of the Yeti was launched at the Nizhny Novgorod GAZ factory.

 In 2012, Škoda introduced an emission-free (on the street) fleet of Octavia Green E Line e-cars on Czech roads to be used by external partners.
-Since internal tests on the fleet in late 2011, the e-fleet had driven more than 250,000 km.
+Since internal tests on the fleet in late 2011, the e-fleet had driven more than 250,000 km (150,000 miles).
 During the same year, Škoda celebrated several milestones, including 14 million Škoda cars being produced since 1905 (January), three million Fabias (May), 500,000 Superbs at the Kvasiny plant (June), and 5 years of Škoda operations in China.

 Massive rejuvenation of the model range was a major tune for 2013 at Škoda: The Czech car maker launched the third-generation Octavia Combi and Octavia RS (both liftback and estate), as well as facelifted Superb and Superb Combi.
 They were accompanied by brand new members of the Rapid family as the Rapid Spaceback, the first Škoda hatchback car in the compact segment, and the Chinese version of the Rapid.
 The Yeti also faced significant changes.
 With the facelift, two design variants of Škoda's compact SUV are now available, the city-oriented Yeti and rugged Yeti Outdoor.
 Chinese customers were also given a Yeti with an extended wheelbase.